Global Protests, Local Realities: Understanding the Massive Brazilian Street Protests of 2013

 The Symposium is free and open to the public.

 Honored GuestsAmbassador Frederico Cezar de Araujo, Consul General, Consulate

 Mr. Breno Hermann, Deputy Consul, Consulate General of Brazil in Boston

 Elizabeth Leeds, Research Affiliate at the Center for International Studies at MIT; Founder and Honorary President of the Brazilian Forum for Public Safety.

 Dr. Richard Lockwood, President & Technical Director, Lockwood Nutrition Service, Inc.; Adjunct Lecturer, The Heller School, Brandeis University

 Natalicia Tracy, Executive Director, Brazilian Immigrant Center, Inc.

-The event will be moderated by Dr. Moises Lino e Silva , Coordinator, Brazil Initiative, Brandeis IBS; Lecturer in Anthropology and International & Global Studies, Brandeis University.
+The event moderator: Dr. Moises Lino e Silva, Coordinator, Brazil Initiative, Brandeis IBS; Lecturer in Anthropology and International & Global Studies, Brandeis University.

 Dr. Moises Lino e Silva is an anthropologist who specializes in the question of freedom and its relationship to different pressing topics such as poverty, violence, sexuality, and development.
 Dr Lino e Silva has written on issues related to the impact of ecotourism on the life of indigenous peoples in the Amazon Forest and his current research is centered on issues of freedom as experienced by slum dwellers in Rio de Janeiro, Brazil.
 He currently holds a shared appointment teaching in Anthropology and in International and Global Studies at Brandeis University.
 Recently, Dr Lino e Silva has been selected a World Social Science Fellow by the International Social Science Council (UNESCO).